wp-plugins/cleverwise-redirect-it/readme.txt

 <p>In addition you are able to easily search through your redirect records to quickly locate matches.
 Plus you have total control over where visitors are sent if plugin can't find a redirect match.
 All of this is easily changable at any time through Wordpress.</p>

 <p>Language Support: Should work for all languages that use the A-Z alphabet.
 Plugin only displays text (link names) entered by you.
 The only limitation is possible removal of unknown characters outside standard A-Z.</p>

-<p>I will add some screenshots and more information shortly.
-Unfortunately I just got hit with some server upgrades.
-However feel free to ask questions and make commets about the plugin.
-Finally while I am a seasoned PHP programmer and server admin I am still learning how Wordpress handles plugin publishing so that I may publish additional plugins.</p>

 == Installation ==